-The safety aspect, too, is a factor -- there'll be no more accidents due to tired drivers, unfamiliarity with the local conditions, or one too many beers at the lunch stop.
-For the sick or elderly who no longer feel confident behind the wheel, turning the driving over to a computer reopens the option of even taking a road trip where it didn’t exist before.
+The safety aspect, too, is a factor–there won't be any more accidents due to tired drivers, unfamiliarity with the local conditions, or one too many beers at the lunch stop.
+For the sick or elderly who no longer feel confident behind the wheel, or people who never got their license, turning the driving over to a computer reopens the option of taking a road trip where it didn’t exist before.

 Do any of the benefits make up for the loss of the traditional road trip?
 That’s up to you to decide.
 As it’s likely inevitable, though, it'd be advisable to make the most of the experience while it lasts.

 Within a generation or two, steering wheels and gas pedals will likely seem a quaint relic from the past, as obsolete as floppy disks and transistor radios do today.